 The average electricity consumption for a family of four will vary considerably depending on where you live.
 And the consumption of individual households can be quite far from that average.
 As I explain in my About me page, my family of four got our household use down to 180 kilowatt hours a month which is about one sixth the average of my home province of Ontario.

 In Costa Rica where I lived for a year, most families used almost no electricity – enough for a couple of lightbulbs, a semi-automatic clothes washer doing the wash once a week, and maybe a table top fan for very hot days.
 Many people in smaller towns didn’t even own a refrigerator.
-Prices were high enough that people there couldn’t really afford to use much more.
+Prices were high enough (relative to the modest income of most Ticos) that people there couldn’t really afford to use much more.
 All told, the average Costa Rican family probably used 2 kilowatt hours a day or less – or 60 kilowatt hours a month.
 And by developing-world standards Costa Rica is well off; in many other developing countries electricity isn’t even available to most people, so the average is very low.

 On the other hand, if you live in Phoenix chances are you can’t survive without air conditioning for much of the year, and whole house air conditioning on a hot day can account for up to 90% of your electricity use on such days.